amphp/amphp.github.io/docs/aerys/logging.md

 Aerys includes a logger that can be used to `STDOUT`.
 While being in production mode Aerys uses multiple workers, so all log data is sent to the master process and logged to `STDOUT` there.

 In order to receive an [`Aerys\Logger`](https://github.com/amphp/aerys/blob/master/lib/Logger.php) instance, you have to implement [`Aerys\Bootable`](https://github.com/amphp/aerys/blob/master/lib/Bootable.php) and add it to a host by calling `$host->use($bootable)`.
 As soon as the server boots up, `boot` will be called and you'll be able to use the logger.

+By default only messages of severity `warning` or higher will be shown.
+In debug mode (`-d / --debug` flag) the default is lowered to be `debug`.
+You can adjust the log level using the `-l / --log` option.